dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 Step A0 Prepare country boundary and buffer to 10 km
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The first step is to define the an Area of Interest (AOI) for the analysis.
-This should go beyond the country boundary as outlined in the **Defining analyses environments and land cover data selection** of the tutorial.
+The first step is to define the Area of Interest (AOI) for the analysis.
+This should go beyond the country boundary as outlined in the **Defining an area of interest** section of the tutorial.
 In this example, the input boundary layer is in Geographic coordinate system (EPSG 4326).
 At this stage we want to set-up the projection for the main parts of the analysis.
 We therefore want to set the project window to an equal area projection and physically project the country boundary to the same projection.

 Colombia does have a National Projection that preserve both area and distance (see here) and therefore could be used as a custom projection.
-In case a national projection that minimize area distortion does not exist for a given country, it is recommended to define a custom Equal Area projection centered on the country area following the instructions in described here under **Defining analyses environments and land cover data selection**).
+In case a national projection that minimize area distortion does not exist for a given country, it is recommended to define a custom Equal Area projection centered on the country area following the instructions in described here under **Defining projections to be used for the analysis** section).

 In the Processing Toolbox, under Models, click on model **A0 Prepare country boundary and buffer to 10 km**